 If the ubiquitous use of pyrethroids in vector control did not select for the emergence of kdr, from whence came kdr?
 Even more curiously, the apparent decline of kdr allele frequencies between 2017 and 2023 suggest that the selection pressure causing the emergence of kdr has eased (although non-uniform sample sizes per time-point make confident assertion of this difficult).
-Given the role of kdr in conferring resistance to DDT, three plausible origin scenarios seem most likely: agriculture, vector control, or stockpiling of persistent organic pollutants (POPs).
-There is no record of DDT use in the last decade for agriculture or vector control in the Morogoro region, or Tanzania as a whole.
-Tanzania, as a signatory to the 2009 Stockholm Convention on Persistent Organic Pollutants (SCPOP), banned the production, importation, and usage of DDT16, except for limited use in malaria vector control.
-In 2008, Tanzania rolled out an ambitious malaria vector control strategy relying on large scale use of DDT for indoor residual spraying (IRS), implemented in 60 districts across the country (REF), and later discontinued in 201034.
+There is no record of DDT use in the last decade for agriculture or vector control in the Morogoro region, or Tanzania as a whole, where the production, importation, and usage of DDT has been banned since 200916, except for limited use in malaria vector control.
+In 2008, Tanzania rolled out an ambitious malaria vector control strategy relying on large scale use of DDT for indoor residual spraying (IRS), implemented in 60 districts across the country (REF), and discontinued in 201034.
 Morogoro, where we detected kdr, was not part of this expanded campaign [Figure 4B].
-Prior to the SCPOP, Tanzania imported large stockpiles of DDT mostly for agricultural pest control [Figure 4A].
-However, following the ban, there has been anecdotal reports of continued illegal use of DDT amongst farmers to date (REF).
+Prior to the ban, Tanzania imported large stockpiles of DDT mostly for agricultural pest control [Figure 4A].
+Following the ban, there has been anecdotal reports of continued illegal use of DDT amongst farmers to date (REF).
 The Africa Stockpiles Programme (ASP) was launched in 2005 to eliminate stockpiles of obsolete pesticides, including DDT.
-At this time, it was estimated that Tanzania still possessed approx. 1,500 tonnes of obsolete pesticides 35.
-Intriguingly, Mahenge-Ulanga in the Morogoro region held a DDT stockpile of 4.5 tons (as of 2004) in 36, approximately 100 km away from where DDT-resistant An. funestus were detected in this study.
-Additionally, a large stockpile of 19 tons of DDT was also held in Morogoro town (Figure 4C), where over 300 tonnes of DDT-contaminated soil were removed for disposal in 2012 17.
+At this time, it was estimated that Tanzania still possessed approx. 1,500 tonnes of obsolete pesticides 35, including a DDT stockpile of 4.5 tons (as of 2004)36, approximately 100 km away from where DDT-resistant An. funestus were detected in this study, and 19 tons in Morogoro town (Figure 4C) 17.
 The ASP and the Tanzanian Government eliminated 100% of inventoried publicly held DDT stockpiles and conducted extensive environmental remediation by programme close in 2013 37.
-However, extensive DDT contamination remains 38.
-For example, 1040 tonnes of DDT contaminated soil were removed in 2014/2015 36, and DDT remains in widespread use by private individuals .
-The coincident proximal location of high levels of kdr in An. funestus with large past DDT stockpiles as well as the presence of widespread DDT contamination and private usage, leads us to hypothesise that the two most likely scenarios of kdr emergence in An. funestus are contamination of local larval breeding sites from agricultural or stockpiled DDT.
+However, extensive DDT contamination remains 38 36, and DDT remains in widespread use by private individuals .
+The coincident proximal location of high levels of kdr in An. funestus with large past DDT stockpiles as well as the presence of widespread DDT contamination and private usage, leads us to hypothesise that the two most likely scenarios of kdr emergence in An. funestus are contamination of local larval breeding sites from agricultural or stockpiled DDT (Figure 4B, C).
 The removal of DDT stockpiles by the ASP, and ongoing environmental remediation, may have contributed to reduced selection pressure on kdr, evident from declining frequency in Morogoro.
-Continued monitoring of allele frequency and future studies of kdr frequencies targeted towards sites of known DDT contamination will establish whether this hypothesis is correct.
+Continued monitoring of allele frequencies, and future studies of kdr frequencies targeted towards sites of known DDT contamination will establish whether this hypothesis is correct.